Saturday, 19 March 2016

 Apologies in advance to anyone reading this.
 The main aim of my blog is to keep a record of some of my thoughts and memories of racing - I appreciate that it isn't exactly a thrilling read!

 - Thursday: hill reps (faster)

 - Friday: 5M easy lunchtime run with a friend

-As many races do, the race started pretty quickly, exacerbated by the fact that the first two miles are mostly downhill.
+As many races do, the event started pretty quickly, exacerbated by the fact that the first two miles are net downhill.
 I ran about 5:41 and 5:44 for the first two miles, finally dipping back towards 5:58 in the third mile which had one of the few small rises in the race.
 I had the lovely surprise of being greeted by my wife (Shayda) along with my nephews at about the three mile point - a great little boost as things were starting to feel hard.
 My excitement got the better of me again and mile 4 was a 5:48.
 I started to feel the effort a bit and my pace began to decline - 5:55, 6:00, 6:06, 6:08 for miles five to eight.
-In the midst of mile eight I received an unexpected boost when a horse reared up at my causing me to 'sprint' - stagger slightly faster - in terror, and it gave me an adrenalin boost.
+In the midst of mile eight I received an unexpected boost when a horse I was passing reared up at my causing me to 'sprint' - or perhaps just stagger slightly faster - in terror, and it gave me an adrenalin boost.
 A slight aside but I highly recommend having your life threatened by a large crazed beast as a means for boosting your race performance.
-I managed a 6:03 for the ninth mile despite another little hill, and then managed to grit my teeth for a 5:53 final mile... helped by a juicy downhill onto the bridge across he Eden.
+I managed a 6:03 for the ninth mile despite another little hill, and then managed to grit my teeth for a 5:53 final mile... helped by a juicy downhill onto the bridge across the Eden.
 I finished feeling exhausted but elated, 42nd overall in 59:12.
 (Okay, those times don't quite add up - I took them from my GPS which was no doubt a little out).